Storyflow Logo

 How long does it take to set up Storyflow for a new project?

 Storyflow requires zero setup.
-You describe your project in normal words—what you're working on, what you need to accomplish—and it generates a visual workspace with mind maps, task breakdowns, timelines, and framework cards in seconds.
+You describe your project in normal words, what you're working on, what you need to accomplish, and it generates a visual workspace with mind maps, task breakdowns, timelines, and framework cards in seconds.
 Unlike Notion or traditional PM tools that require database setup, template creation, and view configuration before you can start, Storyflow lets you begin actual planning immediately.
-Users report going from project description to full execution plan in under two minutes.

 The Shift That's Actually Happening